-For each policy document of the assessed financial institution Fair Finance Guide International project verifies to which of these categories it applies to.
-For each assessment element found in this policy document a basic score will be granted.
-This is set at 50% of total points per element.
-Additional points can be given for each investment category relevant to the group and to which the policy applies to.
+For each policy document of the financial institution, the Fair Finance Guide verifies to which of the four investment categories it applies to.
+For each assessment element found in a policy document a basic score, set at 50% of the full point, is granted.
+Additional points can be granted for each investment category which is relevant for the financial institution and to which the policy applies.
+The other 50% of the full point is divided equally over the relevant investment categories.
+This means that when the element is included in the policy and the scope of the policy covers all investment categories which are relevant for the financial institution, the full point for this element will be granted.